Mrkouhadi/go-storage/README.md

+# Store Sensitive Data Securely on Users' Machines

-# ways of securely storing data in users' machines.
+This document outlines different methods for securely storing sensitive data on users' machines.

-1- Store data using Platform specific APIs:
+### 1. Store Data Using Platform-Specific APIs with the help of [Go-Keyring](https://github.com/zalando/go-keyring)

-- windows: Credential manager
+- **Windows**: Credential Manager
-- Macos: Keychain
+- **macOS**: Keychain
-- Linux: GNOME keyring
+- **Linux**: GNOME Keyring

+### 2. Store Data in the File System

+- Encrypt the data using AES encryption before storing it in the file system.

+### 3. Use LevelDB

+- Store sensitive data using [LevelDB](https://github.com/google/leveldb), a fast key-value storage library.

+### 4. Use SQLite3

-2- Store data in file system after encrypting it (AES encryption).
+- Store data in a local SQLite3 database.
-3- Use LEVEL DB
-4- Use Sqlite3